For Educators

 We no longer accepting applications for the 2025 – 2026 school year.

-Provide feedback on existing programs and help us to generate new ideas.
-In addition to creating a new community of excited and involved teachers, board members receive a family member, free field trip, and free moveable.
+Our Teacher Advisory Board provides feedback on existing programs and helps us to generate new ideas.
+In addition to creating a new community of excited and involved teachers, board members receive a family member, a free field trip, and free in-classroom moveables.

 FAQs